Updated April 15, 2023

-Python is good and known as a brilliant programming language with respect to is speed, efficiency, and reliability.
-Suitable a lot more as any project environment.
+Python is good and known as a brilliant programming language with respect to its speed, efficiency, and reliability.
+Suitable a lot more than any project environment.
 Due to the functional evolution and capabilities of each, the things above are possible in a smooth way.
 The map is a function that executes a specific function of elements.
 These functions should be iterable.
 Parameters are sent to the function as items. map() function returns a map object.
-Map object of a Python is an iterator, so we can iterate it over other elements.
+The map object of Python is an iterator, so we can iterate it over other elements.

 The below can be taken as an example of such functions in Python:

 What are Lambda Expressions?

 A lambda expression is an anonymous, in-line declaration of a function, usually passed as an argument.
 Lambda functions can do whatever a usual function or a regular function can.
 Though an ultimate exception would be that it cannot be called from anywhere outside the line of definition.
 Meaning where it is defined.
 So-called anonymous for the same reason.

 Lambda functions are quite useful when you require a short, throwaway anonymous function.
 Simplicity is that it can be used only once.
 Applied frequently near filtering and sorting the data.

 Type a keyword Lambda followed by zero or more inputs.
 Just like functions, it is perfectly acceptable to have anonymous functions with no inputs.

 Next, type a colon.
 Then finally, you enter a single expression.
 This expression is a return value.
 Using such expressions for more than a line or multi-line functionality is not possible.

 map (function, iterable)

 - Function obligation as to be executed for each item